evelynCWS/evelynCWS/README.md

 - 👋 Hi, I’m @evelynCWS
-- 👀 I’m interested in website building, Database construction, Java, C, C++, Linux, WinOS, macOS!
+- 👀 I’m interested in website building, Database construction using MySQL and NodeJS, Java, C, C++, Linux, WinOS, macOS
 - 🌱 I’m currently learning how to design databases and build websites.
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me at evelyn@coilws.com.